shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## ☞ Week 11 Hands ON: LLMs as Natural Language Text Processors
+## ☞ Week 11 Hands ON: LLMs as Natural Language Text Processors (Dec 2)

 We'll use OCR software and the [LLM](https://llm.datasette.io) package again to transcribe images of text and handwriting, then correct errors.
 The LLM will handle error correction and then organizing into structured data.